verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 [Jaeger Custom Resource Documentation](https://www.jaegertracing.io/docs/1.33/operator/#configuring-the-custom-resource).

-## Configure the Istio mesh to use Jaeger Tracing
+## Configure the Istio mesh to use Jaeger tracing

 Istio mesh traffic can be viewed by enabling Istio's distributed tracing integration.
 Traces from the Istio mesh provide observability on application traffic that passes through Istio's ingress and egress gateways.